pirocorp/Eve-Echoes-Industries/manuals/Azure Web Deployment Troubleshooting.md

 A step is a linear sequence of operations that make up a job.
 Each step runs in its own process on an agent and has access to the pipeline workspace on a local hard drive.
 This behavior means environment variables aren't preserved between steps but file system changes are.

+[Tasks](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/tasks?view=azure-devops) are the building blocks of a pipeline.
+There's a [catalog of tasks](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/?view=azure-devops) available to choose from.

 ```yml
 steps:
 ```